kwdChan/pyscratch/docs/getting-started/6-reference-other-sprite.md

 ```

-Now, you can detect the collision
+Now, you can detect the collision by adding this event to `enemy.py`

 ```python